TheTPRC/.github/profile/README.md

-# Welcome to the TPRC Organization on GitHub.
+# Welcome to the TPRC Organization on GitHub
 >[!NOTE]
 >To view the repositories and contribute to code development, you must have authorized account.